uofr/grav/user/pages/03.lab-report-structure/default.md

 ---
-title: Lab Report and Structure
+title: 'Lab Report and Structure'
-menu: Lab Report and Structure
+menu: 'Lab Report and Structure'
 ---

 ## In general, research reports contain the following sections (in the listed order)*: